compilable/efc/NEW_FEATURES.md

 ### Confirm the new password when encrypting.

 ### Print summary message after the operation (Total count of files, successfully completed files, failed files etc )

+### Release as a portable windows application with gitbash.